-Today we are rediscovering the perfect simplicity of honey.
-The worker bee buzzes from flower to flower, fertilizing as it goes, transferring pollen from the anthers of one flower to the stigma of another, collecting sweet nectar till its little honey sack is full.
+Today we are rediscovering the perfect simplicity of this magnificent food.
+The worker bee buzzes from flower to flower, fertilizing as it goes, transferring pollen from the anthers of one flower to the stigma of another, collecting sweet nectar till its little sack is full.
 To produce 1 pound of honey requires about 4 pounds of nectar, and bees must tap about 2 million flowers to make that.
 In its entire 3 to 6 week lifetime one bee collects a mere teaspoon of nectar.
 Think of the hive as a giant, humming factory.

 1. Mix 1 cup honey with ½ cup butter and cinnamon to taste as a topping for toast or waffles.